the-guild-of-calamitous-intent/squaternion/readme.md

 # useful attr functions
-q == q    # compare will return True q != q    # will return False print(q)  # pretty print
+q == q    # compare will return True q != q    # will return False

+print(q)  # pretty print
 w = q.w
 x = q.x
 y = q.y
 z = q.z

+print(f"{q:.4f}") # print only 4 decimal places
 ```

+## Alternatives

+This is a basic library that converts between Euler angles and Quaternions.
+There are other libraries that do so much more listed below ... but I don't
+need all of that.

+- [scipy.spatial.transform.Rotation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.transform.Rotation.html#scipy.spatial.transform.Rotation): has everything you could want, with lots of imports
+- [tinyquaternion](https://github.com/rezaahmadzadeh/tinyquaternion): appears to be more functional but needs `numpy`
+- [quaternions](https://github.com/mjsobrep/quaternions): another good lightweight quaternion package
+- [pyrr](https://github.com/adamlwgriffiths/Pyrr): seems good, integrated with `numpy`

 ## References